christinaheinze/loco-lib/index.md

 {% endhighlight %}

-# Options
+# LOCO<sup>lib</sup> options

 The following list provides a description of all options that can be provided to LOCO.

-`outdir : String` Directory where to save the summary statistics and the estimated coefficients as text files
+`outdir` Directory where to save the summary statistics and the estimated coefficients as text files

-`saveToHDFS : Boolean` True if output should be saved on HDFS
+`saveToHDFS` True if output should be saved on HDFS

-`nPartitions : Int` Number of blocks to partition the design matrix
+`nPartitions` Number of blocks to partition the design matrix

-`dataFormat : String` Can be either "text" or "object"
+`dataFormat` Can be either "text" or "object"

 `textDataFormat` If `dataFormat` is "text", it can have the following formats: